-The lender’s right under the term “Hypothecation of assets” is not defined in anywhere in the statute.
-Some courts have even compared ‘hypothecation to mortgage of movables’.
+The lender’s right to the term “Hypothecation of assets” is not defined in anywhere in the statute.
+Some courts have even compared ‘hypothecation to a mortgage of movables’.

-The securities commonly covered under hypothecation deed are goods, book debts machinery, and furniture.
+The securities commonly covered under hypothecation deed are goods, book debts, machinery, vehicles, furniture, and crops [crops though fixed to earth (immovable) cannot be “mortgaged” as they can be easily detached and sold].
 Banks create their charge on inventories for working capital finance extended by them by way of hypothecation of stock which remains in the possession of the borrower.
-In the same way charge will be created on book debts (receivables) for working capital facilities extended by the banks by way of hypothecation of book debts.
-Whenever bank extends term loan for purchase of machinery and furniture, charge will be created on that specific machinery and furniture by way of hypothecation.
-Many a times, the borrower offers hypothecation of his machinery and furniture as collateral security to the bank.
+In the same way, the charge will be created on book debts (receivables) for working capital facilities extended by the banks by way of hypothecation of book debts.
+Whenever bank extends term loan for the purchase of machinery and furniture, the charge will be created on that specific machinery and furniture by way of hypothecation.
+Many a time, the borrower offers hypothecation of his machinery and furniture as collateral security to the bank.
 The collateral security is offered to the lender when the lender asks for additional security.